Skip to main content

 • E-discount: Receive a discount when you sign up to receive policy information and bills electronically.

-One of the best ways to conveniently manage all of your insurance needs and save money at the same time is to bundle your insurance coverages for home and auto with the same insurance company.
-In fact, Vermonters who bundle auto and home insurance with Amica could save up to 30% with a multiline discount.
+One of the best ways to conveniently manage all of your insurance needs and save money at the same time is to bundle auto and home insurance with the same company.
+In fact, Vermonters who bundle their policies with Amica may qualify for a valuable multiline discount.1

 Facts and figures about Vermont